RED-CHESTED MUSTACHED TAMARIN

 Red-chested mustached tamarins are contenders for the “best dressed” of the tamarin family with their suits of reddish-orange in front, dark brown or black in back, and distinctive white around the nose and mouth—an apparent mustache that flatters male and female alike.
 This stylish look is actually all about function, for in the forests where these little tamarins live, the white around the mouth and red around the belly actually work as camouflage in their world of verdant shadow and light.

-They have hard nails that cover all their fingers and toes (except the hallux) that are essential to their arboreal lifestyle, and non-opposable thumbs.
+They have hard nails that cover all their fingers and toes (except the hallux, otherwise known as the “big toe”). that are essential to their arboreal lifestyle, and non-opposable thumbs.
 They have longer canine teeth than incisors, and longer hind limbs than forelimbs, and some individuals have a white patch on their head to go with their mustache.

 Their ears have a distinctive shape and point, which resembles a combination of Spock (from Star Trek) and a baby bat.

-While they are technically omnivores, more than half of the red-chested mustached tamarin’s diet is fruit.
+While they are technically omnivores, consuming both plants and animals, more than half of the red-chested mustached tamarin’s diet is fruit.
 They eat figs and mulberries (the morcaceae family), Amazon grapes, and all types of tropical fruit.
 When the dry season comes (July and August) and fruit is harder to find, they eat nectar and insects like grasshoppers and crickets.
-They don’t gnaw on bark—they don’t have the teeth for it—but instead eat plant exudates when available.
+They don’t gnaw on bark—they don’t have the teeth for it—but instead eat plant exudates (saps and gums) when available.

 Behavior and Lifestyle